For all the links a student might require, visit www.drake.edu/students/.

 Visit www.drake.edu/finaid/ for all information regarding financial aid or contact 1-800-44-DRAKE, x2905 or 515-271-2905

-The Office of Student Records and Academic Information is responsible for the accuracy and integrity of all student records.
-Visit www.drake.edu/studentrecords to obtain the following information
+The Office of the Registrar is responsible for the accuracy and integrity of all student records.
+Visit www.drake.edu/registrar to obtain the following information

-Application for Graduation - if you are planning to graduate, you must apply. if you are not attending the ceremony, the paperwork is still mandatory.
+- If you are planning to graduate, you must apply. if you are not attending the ceremony, the paperwork is still mandatory.

-The Drake Student Service Center is designed to provide support for common campus needs and is located off the East ramp in the lower level of Carnegie Hall.
+- The Drake Student Service Center is designed to provide support for common campus needs.